 The diet that feeds your brain

-The Mediterranean diet — rich in vegetables, fish and olive oil and featuring moderate alcohol consumption — has already been shown to reduce the risk of heart disease, certain cancers and diabetes.
+The Mediterranean diet — rich in vegetables, fish and olive oil and featuring moderate alcohol consumption — has been shown to reduce the risk of heart disease, certain cancers and diabetes.

-A study by researchers at Rush University Medical Center revealed that this diet is also associated with slower rates of cognitive decline in older adults.
+A study by researchers at Rush revealed that this diet is also associated with slower rates of cognitive decline in older adults.
 The study, which was published in the American Journal of Clinical Nutrition, looked at how well almost 4,000 older adults on the South Side of Chicago adhered to the Mediterranean diet.